notawakestudio/NUSConnect-Docs/docs/WorkflowGuide.md

 The team will follow a modified version of the [Scrum workflow](https://www.scrumstudy.com/whyscrum/scrum-phases-and-processes).
 We will have weekly meeting to plan for the goals for the upcoming weekly sprint and will draft them down in a github issue.
 Each developer will be responsible for one feature/ user story and will check back in with the other developers as they near completion.
 As the scrum workflow is suited to teams of 3-8 people.
 The modified scrum workflow we will be following will not have daily meetings, instead these will be replaced with daily reports through a messaging app.
 As there are only 2 members in this development team, we will also not have a Scrum master.

+### Milestone
+Weekly milestones will be created to allow tagging of issues to a milestone and the milestone will only be closed once all the issues have been resolved.
+The versioning of the milestone follows a standard of:
+- Monthly increment of 1
+  - E.g. First month V0, Second month V1 etc
+- Weekly increment of 0.1
+  - E.g. First month First week V0.1, second week V0.2 etc

+### Weekly Sprint
+As mentioned above, we will create a Github issue to keep track of the tasks for the sprint.
+A sample is given below:

+WK4 SPRINT

+Forum
+- [x]  Create a post
+- [x]  Reply to a post
+- [x] Add tags
+- [x] Connect to Database
+---
+Quiz
+- [x] Update Creation logic
+- [x] Update UI
+---
+Login
+- [x]  Update Firebase logic
+---
+Dashboard
+- [x] Minor UI fixes
+---
+Test
+- [x] Integrate Cypress

 ## **Branching Workflow**
 The team will adopt the
 [Feature branch workflow](https://nus-cs2103-ay2021s2.github.io/website/se-book-adapted/chapters/revisionControl.html#feature-branch-flow).